If you’ve ever asked your pastor or Sunday school teacher, “Who wrote the Bible?” you probably got one of two responses:

 - “About 40 people wrote the Bible.”
 The individual books were written by many authors over many years in many places to many different people groups.

-Both of these answers are true, but by now you’re probably looking for a little more detail about the authors of the Bible.
+But by now you’re probably looking for a little more detail about the authors of the Bible.
 And rightly so: when you’re studying a book or passage of the Bible, it’s pretty important to know who wrote it.

-So, let’s take a closer look at who wrote the Bible.
 Before we jump into the list of names, let me throw out a few disclaimers:

 - I do not know who wrote Hebrews.